-February 2019 was a month where there was minimal human presence within earshot of my home.
-The recording location I used was among pine, birch and cedar trees that were approximately 1000 feet from the shore of Deer Lake.
+February 2019 was a month where there was minimal human presence within earshot of the recording location which was among pine, birch and cedar trees approximately 1000 feet from the shore of Deer Lake.
 The area was inhabited mostly by woodpeckers, ravens, rabbits, chickadees and red squirrels.
 Other sounds like wind, sleet and rain, as well as the cracking from trees and built structures reflected the shifts in winter temperatures that happened during that month.

 The stereo recordings are used in this piece with only slight signal processing.
 The piece follows the chronological order of the recordings and often layers four or more of them recorded from the same hour, which in the multi-channel concert performance in December 2019 were distributed spatially throughout the venue.
 The piece was edited and organized to evoke a sense of the natural rhythms and nuances of the events that unfold when I am not present.

-The Absent Listener is supported with funding from the Canada Council for the Arts.
+The Absent Listener is supported with funding from the Canada Council for the Arts and the Ontario Arts Council.